 Author Archives: Daniel Page

-What the Twitter Fiasco Can Teach Us About Marketing and Search Engine Optimization
+What the Twitter Fiasco Can Teach Us for SEO!

 When business magnate Elon Musk offered to purchase Twitter in April 2022, many thought it was a late April Fool’s joke.
 Unfortunately, this was not the case.
 Several months and a brief lawsuit later, Musk is now the new owner of a social network—and also $44 billion poorer.